genexuslabs/gemini/src/components/accordion-item/readme.md

 <ul>
    <li>To make the accordion work, wrap any number of <code>gxg-accordion-item</code>'s inside an <code>gxg-accordion</code> component</li>
    <li>The accordion expects each <code>gxg-accordion-item</code> to have a unique id identifier to work properly</li>
+   <li>You can set padding to an accordion individualy by setting the value to an <code>gxg-accordion-item</code>, or to all of the accordions by setting the padding on the <code>gxg-accordion</code></li>
 </ul>

 # gxg-accordion